 From payments to lending to insurance to checking accounts, Amazon is attacking financial services from every angle without applying to be a conventional bank.
-In this report, we break down everything we know about Amazon’s foray into financial services, and where it's rumored to be looking next.
+In this report, we break down what it's doing to support merchants and consumers, from cashierless payment terminals to health insurance for sellers in India.

 “Amazon is the most formidable.
 If Amazon can get you lower-debt payments or give you a bank account, you’ll buy more stuff on Amazon.”

-While the anticipation for Amazon’s plunge into banking gets louder each year, it’s important to first understand Amazon’s existing strategy in financial services — what Amazon has launched and built, where the company is investing, and what recent products tell us about Amazon’s future ambitions.
+While the anticipation for Amazon’s plunge into banking builds each year, it’s important to first understand Amazon’s existing strategy in financial services — what Amazon has launched and built, where the company is investing, and what recent products tell us about Amazon’s future ambitions.

 Based on our findings, it’s hard to claim that Amazon is building the next-generation bank.
 But it’s clear that the company remains very focused on building financial services products that support its core strategic goal: increasing participation in the Amazon ecosystem.